What is a Private Limited Company?

 People with Significant Control

-A person with significant control (or “PSC”) is an individual (or corporate entity) who owns or controls the company A company can have one or more PSCs.
+A person with significant control (or “PSC”) is a human person or corporate entity who owns or controls the company.
+A company can have one or more PSCs.
 If a PSC cannot be identified, or the company does not have one, the company must confirm that to Companies House.

 A PSC must state its nature of control, and there are certain conditions it must meet to illustrate its nature of control.
 Usually control is measured through the percentage of shares someone owns (25%+ makes you a PSC); the percentage of voting rights owned (same); the right to appoint or remove a majority of the board of directors; or some other right to exercise significant influence or control of the company.